meappy/docker-nginx-blue-green/README.md

 ```
 &nbsp;
 ## Docker Compose method
-This method pulls the an nginx image from Docker Hub
+This method pulls an nginx image from Docker Hub.
+Docker volume is used with deploy script.
+Good for use as stateful setup where persistent storage is used.

 ### Objectives
 1. Start up nginx + Apache containers
 2. Setup config.ini and deploy blue or green upstream